Serge Rubinstein: Draft evasion and deportation

 Rubinstein made extensive attempts to avoid the draft during World War II.
-He claimed that he was the sole support for seven dependents, with only a relatively low income.
-(He had married in 1941 to Laurette Kilbourne and they had two children, Alexandria and Dianna.)
+He claimed that he was the sole support for seven dependents, with only a relatively low income (he had married in 1941 to Laurette Kilbourne and they had two children, Alexandria and Dianna).
 He also claimed that he worked for vital defense industries.
 Later, he claimed as a Portuguese citizen from a neutral country that he could not serve in the United States armed forces.

 He was indicted for lying about his income to the draft board, when he claimed he only earned $11,000 in 1940 but actually earned $337,000.
 He was convicted as a draft evader and served two years in the federal penitentiary in Lewisburg, Pennsylvania, from 1947 to 1949.
 His wife divorced him in 1949 while in prison, claiming cruelty.
 After the divorce and his release from prison Rubinstein became noted for his social life, being seen with numerous women at fancy nightclubs.

 The United States government had previously initiated deportation hearings for Rubinstein, as he had illegally entered the country with a forged Portuguese passport.
 However, using a battery of lawyers, as well as political connections, he was able to successfully contest those attempts to deport him.

-Postwar Business dealings
+Postwar business dealings

-Rubinstein was indicted in 1949 on charges of stock fraud, mail fraud, and violation of the Securities Act.
-This was in connection with stock of the Panhandle Producing and Refining Company, in which he reportedly netted $3.5 million.
+Rubinstein was indicted in 1949 on charges of stock fraud, mail fraud, and violation of the Securities Act in connection with a $3.5 million gain in stock of the Panhandle Producing and Refining Company.
 He was acquitted in 1951.
 Rubinstein was also sued by his sister-in-law in 1951, claiming that he cheated his late brother Andre out of $1.5 million in the Chosen Corporation swindle, but she lost the suit.

 In 1954, Rubinstein was sued by Blair Holdings for $5 million, alleging conspiracy to defraud.
 Also in 1954, three men, including Emanuel Lester, were arrested for trying to extort $535,000 from Rubinstein.
 Lester claimed that he was just trying to collect a debt, and had filed a $750,000 lawsuit against Rubinstein.

 Rubinstein said he invested in companies whose liquidation values exceeded the stock value.
 Critics said that Rubinstein would gain control of a company, then exchange its assets for shares in a sham company, all through a complicated series of transactions, and then dissolve the sham company.